Varicella (Chickenpox) Vaccine - What You Need to Know

-Children 12 months through 12 years of age should get 2 doses of chickenpox vaccine, usually:
+Children need 2 doses of varicella vaccine, usually:

 Tell your vaccine provider if the person getting the vaccine:

-A person who develops a rash after chickenpox vaccination might be able to spread the varicella vaccine virus to an unprotected person.
-Even though this happens very rarely, anyone who gets a rash should stay away from people with weakened immune systems and unvaccinated infants until the rash goes away.
+It is possible for a vaccinated person to develop a rash.
+If this happens, the varicella vaccine virus could be spread to an unprotected person.
+Anyone who gets a rash should stay away from people with a weakened immune system and infants until the rash goes away.
 Talk with your health care provider to learn more.